wp-plugins/gys-themed-categories-2/readme.txt

 == Changelog ==

 = 2.4 =
-* Tested in WP 3.2
+* Tested in WP 3.2-3.3.2
 * Adds child theme capability
 * Adds the ability to assign a theme to a new category as it is created
 * Now ignores pages and the home page, so the current theme is applied there
+* Added plugin banner image :)

 = 2.3 =
 * Slightly modified by Luke Rumley (@lukerumley) to work in WordPress 3+